EmilFabel04/PROG7312_POE_PART2_COMPLETE/README.md

 # ST10359034 - Municipal Services — Citizen Engagement (ASP.NET Core MVC, .NET 8)

-This is my Part 2 implementation building on Part 1.
-I added a comprehensive events and announcements system with advanced data structures, smart recommendations, and session-based user tracking.
-The app now includes both issue reporting and local events/announcements functionality.
+This is my Part 2 implementation that builds on Part 1.
+I added an events and announcements system with some data structures we learned about, recommendations based on what users search for, and keeping track of user sessions.
+Now the app has both issue reporting and local events/announcements.

 ## Contents
 - Overview